mpv-player/mpv/DOCS/man/input.rst

         Playback is stopped.
 If idle mode (``--idle``) is enabled, the player will enter idle mode, otherwise it will exit.

-    This comm and is similar to ``loadfile`` in that it only manipulates the state of what to play next, without waiting until the current file is unloaded, and the next one is loaded.
+    This command is similar to ``loadfile`` in that it only manipulates the state of what to play next, without waiting until the current file is unloaded, and the next one is loaded.